 The direct current dynamo was connected with a centre earth and distribution was at plus and minus 110 volts via a three wire system.
 This was later changed to a two wire system operating at 220 volts.
-Demand very soon outstripped the station’s capacity and a gas engine driven generator was added to supplement the supply.
-This was housed in a new building which was built alongside and to the north of the original power house.
-Very little is known about this addition and it appears that it was not successful.
+Demand very soon outstripped the station’s capacity to supply, from an inadequate water supply, and a suction gas engine was added to drive the dynamo to supplement the supply in times of low water availability.
+The engine was housed in a new building which was built alongside and to the north of the original power house.
+Very little is known about this engine and it appears that it was not successful.
 The new building also housed a store and workshop.
-The resident electrical engineer, a Mr Lewthwaite, devised a very clever machine for twisting several strands of copper conducor into a single cable which was used in the distribution system.
+The resident electrical engineer, a Mr Lewthwaite, devised a very clever machine for twisting several strands of copper conductor into a single cable which was used in the distribution system.
 Sadly there is no information about this machine and none of it has survived.

-In 1923 when the National Grid reached Akaroa, the original DC generator was replaced with a three phase alternator so that the plant could be paralleled with the system.
+In 1923 when the National Grid reached Akaroa, the original dynamo generator was replaced with a three phase alternator so that the plant could be paralleled with the system and, from this time onwards, the station was only used as a supplement during load peaks.
 The alternator and control gear were manufactured by the American firm of General Electric.
 Other stations throughout the country used equipment from this manufacturer also.
 The alternator was 3 phase 3,300 volts and all switching was done at this voltage.
 Distribution to the north and south of the village was at 3,300 volts with local distribution at 400 volts.

 This photo shows the original two pole structure, which was located behind the power house and was the terminal structure for the distribution system.
-The three sets of porcelain feed-through insulators, which carried the wires to this structure, are still in the back brick wall and inside the building there is still evidence of some of the electrical gear.
-The original telephone isolation equipment has been moved inside from its place under the back eave.
 During excavation for a retaining wall in 2002, several bits & pieces from this structure were unearthed and are now on display.
-Also unearthed was the remains of a twelve inch diameter blue and white enamelled light shade which would have been used in the power house.
+Also unearthed were the remains of a twelve-inch diameter blue and white enamelled light shade which would have been used in the powerhouse.
+The three sets of porcelain feed-through insulators, which carried the wires to this structure, are still in the brick wall at the back of the building and inside there is evidence of some of the electrical gear.
+The original telephone isolation equipment has been restored and moved inside from its place under the back eave.

 Upon lifting the wooden floor which had been installed over the old concrete floor, all the fixings, penstock, draught tube etc were revealed and all that was required was to weld new bolts on to the old stubs for the machine mounts.
 During preparation for repainting, the walls revealed their original colours and the power house has been repainted accordingly.
 We even found an Electric Shock poster to replace the one shown in this photo, which was taken soon after the plant was closed in 1955.
 The operator is Mr. Clarrie Bryant whose widow opened the restored Orion Powerhouse Gallery in November 2003.

 The fully restored machine was returned to its 1911 mountings in September 2003.
 Next was the job of remaking the control panels which had been destroyed in the Maruia fire.
 Fortunately there are several photos in existence both before and after the fire, which have been a great help.
 Meters, relays, the marble panels and the various ancillary parts have been sourced from throughout the country and the panels have been recreated with period equipment.
-Because we want to connect to the system, Orion requires a certain level of protection so the Generator Protection panel is not the same as the original however the Generator Control panel is almost identical.
+Because we wanted to be able to connect to the system, Orion required a certain level of protection so the Generator Protection panel is not the same as the original.
+However, the Generator Control panel is almost identical.
 The remade panels have been installed in the position of the 1911 DC control panel because the 1923 position is now the access between the gallery and the power house.